Tips for a Safe, Cool Summer

 Dog Body Language: How to Speak Dog

-Canine Body Language
+Dog Body Language

 The truth is … our dogs are speaking and they are begging us to listen to them.
-Unfortunately, too many of us do not understand the subtle signals that make up dog body language.
+In truth, too many of us do not understand the subtle signals that make up dog body language.
 When we don’t see, or if we choose to ignore, our dogs’ subtle signals, they have no choice but to speak louder through growls, barks, snarls … and even bites.

 • “I get anxious when you restrain me.
 Please stop hugging me.”